Ray Downey

-Raymond Tyler Downey (born September 23, 1968 in Halifax, Nova Scotia) is a Canadian boxer who won a light middleweight bronze medal at the 1988 Summer Olympics.
+Raymond Tyler Downey (born September 23, 1968 in Halifax, Nova Scotia) is a Canadian former boxer who won a light middleweight bronze medal at the 1988 Summer Olympics.
 In 1990, he won silver at the 1990 Commonwealth Games.
 He is a member of Nova Scotia's "Boxing Downeys" family of fighters.
 His father was boxer David Downey.

 Early life

 Raymond Downey, born in the late 1960s, grew up in North End, Halifax.

 Downey began boxing at nine years old.
 He trained under Taylor Gordon, then Canadian national coach, at the Citadel Boxing Club from a young age.

 Amateur boxing career

 In the early 1980s, his success included medals from local exhibitions, international tournaments, and junior amateur championships.
 He won gold at the Canadian junior amateur boxing championships in May 1983, and a silver medal in the following year at the competition.

 His first international appearance came at the 1983 World Junior Boxing Championships, where he finished fourth in the light-middleweight category.

 Downey, at 17, won gold medals in 1986 tournaments in Italy and Yugoslavia.
 He became the Canadian intermediate champion after securing a win over the Commonwealth and senior champion in December 1986.

 At the February 1987 Canada Winter Games in Sydney, Nova Scotia, Downey won gold and served as flag bearer for his province.

 In March 1987, his first year as a senior, he competed at the Canadian Senior Amateur Boxing Championships in Oromocto in the 71-kilogram light-middleweight division.
 By winning, he became national champion and earned selection to Canada's boxing team.

 Ray Downey was a bronze medalist in the light middleweight classification for Canada at the 1988 Summer Olympics in Seoul, South Korea.